iPhone X goes on sale around the world

-Apple fans can finally turn themselves into an animated pig emoji on their very own iPhone X. The $999 Apple smartphone went on sale at 8 a.m. in Sydney, Australia.
+Apple fans can finally turn themselves into an animated pig emoji on their very own iPhone X. The company's newest smartphone started going on sale in stores around the world Friday.

 Hundreds of people lined-up outside the Sydney Apple Store, according to local media.
-As is customary for an Apple product launch, some people camped out the sidewalk for days and even a week before the launch.
+As is customary for an Apple product launch, some dedicated customers camped out the sidewalk for days and even a week before the launch.
 People who pre-ordered online will also start receiving their devices in the mail on Friday.

 Apple is trying something new this year, launching two different iPhone models six weeks apart.
 The iPhone 8 and 8 Plus went on sale September 21, but excitement was tepid outside Apple Stores compared to previous releases.
 Fewer people appeared to line up in person for that device, which cost hundreds less than the iPhone X.